patrickgrey/website/website-source/notes/2024-10-01-using-yq-to-split-one-yaml-file-into-multiple-files.md

     - personal
 ```

 The shell code replaces spaces in the title with hyphens after it's all made lower case.
 Let's see if it works...
+It does!!